fortyau/deis-wp/README.md

     > Adding cleardb:ignite on strange-turtle-1234... done, v2 (free)
     > Use `heroku addons:docs cleardb:ignite` to view documentation.

-Add memcache to your app

-    $ heroku addons:add memcachier:dev
-    > Adding memcachier:dev on strange-turtle-1234... done, v3 (free)
-    > MemCachier: added.
-Your credentials may take up to 3 minutes to sync to our servers.
-    > Use `heroku addons:docs memcachier:dev` to view documentation.

 Add unique keys and salts to your Heroku config

     $ heroku config:set\